pvdbrand/cnc-z-perpendicularity/README.md

    1. Install Python 2.7, pandas, matplotlib, and statsmodels (you can use [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) to make this easier)
    1. Edit the settings at the top of the script (below the imports) to your needs

-Running the script:
+### Running the script

+1. Put the arm on the collet nut at a 45 degree angle, pointing towards positive X and positive Y
-1. Position the end mill directly on top of the bolt at `B` (the Z probe needs to be triggered)
+1. Position the needle on top of the feeler gauge, about 5mm to the right of the tip
-1. Open [perpendicularity.py](https://github.com/pvdbrand/cnc-z-perpendicularity/blob/master/perpendicularity.py) in the Spyder IDE and run it.
-Alternatively, run `python perpendicularity.py` from the command line
+1. Open [feeler_gauge.py](https://github.com/pvdbrand/cnc-z-perpendicularity/blob/master/feeler_gauge.py) in the Spyder IDE and run it.
+Alternatively, run `python feeler_gauge.py` from the command line
-1. Wait a couple of minutes
-1. When prompted, rotate the end mill 180 degrees, and press Enter to continue.
-(You may need to detach and reattach the Z probe wire)
-1. Wait a bit more
-1. You'll now see the results.
-If enabled, you can also see backlash and end mill runout estimates.

 ## The simulator in action